Weed Measurements Guide: From Grams to Ounces

 When Bulk Doesn't Make Sense

-Paying more per gram makes financial sense.
-Consider your actual consumption patterns.
+Paying more per gram can make financial sense depending on your situation.
+Consider your actual consumption patterns before committing to a larger purchase.

 Your Quick Reference System for Any Cannabis Purchase